realDragon11/Trawel-Text/README.md

 # Trawel-Text
-An open world text adventure rpg.
+An open world text adventure rpg built like you were playing it on a calcuator.

-Currently undergoing a massive rewrite in August 2023 to prepare for a new major version.
-Release of version 0.8 is expected September 9th at the earliest.
+Currently undergoing a massive rewrite in late 2023 to prepare for a new major version.
+Release of version 0.8 is expected relatively soon.

 If you are vision impaired and using a screenreader for this text, the following portions have inline links.
 You can find a compiled version at "[real.itch.io/trawel](https://real.itch.io/trawel)", but that might be out of date.      <br>  <br>